 - 4. a.
-Upon a finding by the Attorney General, in consultation with the Commissioners of Banking and Insurance and Health and Senior Services, that the carrier has substantial market power in its service area and that any of the terms or conditions of the contract with the carrier pose an actual or potential threat to the quality and availability of patient care among covered persons, two or more independent physicians or dentists who are practicing in the service area of a carrier may jointly negotiate with the carrier and engage in related joint activity, as provided in this act regarding fees and fee-related matters, including, but not limited to, any of the following: - (1) the amount of payment or the methodology for determining the payment for a health care or dental service, including, but not limited to, cost of living increases; - (2) the conversion factor for a resource-based relative value scale or similar reimbursement methodology for health care or dental services; - (3) the amount of any discount on the price of a health care or dental service; - (4) the procedure code or other description of a health care or dental service covered by a payment and the appropriate grouping of the procedure codes; - (5) the amount of a bonus related to the provision of health care or dental services or a withholding from the payment due for a health care or dental service; and - (6) the amount of any other component of the reimbursement methodology for a health care or dental service. - b.
-The Department of Banking and Insurance, in consultation with the Department of Health and Senior Services, shall have the authority to collect and investigate such information as it reasonably believes is necessary to determine, on an annual basis: - 44 (1) the average number of covered lives and geographical 45 distribution of covered lives per quarter per county for every carrier 46 in the State; and
+Upon a finding by the Attorney General, in consultation 1 2 with the Commissioner of Banking and Insurance, that the carrier 3 has substantial market power in its service area and that any of the 4 terms or conditions of the contract with the carrier pose an actual or 5 potential threat to the quality and availability of patient care among 6 covered persons, two or more independent physicians who are 7 practicing in the service area of a carrier may jointly negotiate with 8 the carrier and engage in related joint activity, as provided in this 9 act regarding fees and fee-related matters, including, but not limited 10 to, any of the following: - (1) the amount of payment or the methodology for determining the payment for a health care service, including, but not limited to, cost of living increases; - (2) the conversion factor for a resource-based relative value scale or similar reimbursement methodology for health care services; - (3) the amount of any discount on the price of a health care service; - (4) the procedure code or other description of a health care service covered by a payment and the appropriate grouping of the procedure codes; - (5) the amount of a bonus related to the provision of health care services or a withholding from the payment due for a health care service; and - (6) the amount of any other component of the reimbursement methodology for a health care service. - b.
+The Department of Banking and Insurance shall have the authority to collect and investigate such information as it reasonably believes is necessary to determine, on an annual basis: - (1) the average number of covered lives and geographical distribution of covered lives per quarter per county for every carrier in the State; and - (2) the impact of the provisions of this section on average physician fees in the State.

-- 1 (2) the impact of the provisions of this section on average 2 physician or dentist fees in the State. - The Department of Banking and Insurance shall provide this information to the Attorney General on an annual basis.
+The Department of Banking and Insurance shall provide this information to the Attorney General on an annual basis.

-- 5. The exercise of joint negotiation rights by two or more independent physicians or dentists who are practicing in the service area of a carrier pursuant to this act shall conform to the following criteria: - a. the physicians or dentists may communicate with each other concerning any contractual term or condition to be negotiated with the carrier; - b. the physicians or dentists may communicate with the joint negotiation representative authorized to negotiate on their behalf with the carrier concerning any contractual term or condition; - c. the joint negotiation representative shall be the sole party authorized to negotiate with the carrier on behalf of the physicians or dentists as a group; - d. the physicians or dentists may, at the option of each physician or dentist, agree to be bound by the terms and conditions negotiated by the joint negotiation representative; and - e. when communicating or negotiating with a joint negotiation representative, a carrier may offer different contractual terms or conditions to, or may contract with, individual independent physicians or dentists.
+- 5. The exercise of joint negotiation rights by two or more independent physicians who are practicing in the service area of a carrier pursuant to this act shall conform to the following criteria: - a. the physicians may communicate with each other concerning any contractual term or condition to be negotiated with the carrier; - b. the physicians may communicate with the joint negotiation representative authorized to negotiate on their behalf with the carrier concerning any contractual term or condition; - c. the joint negotiation representative shall be the sole party authorized to negotiate with the carrier on behalf of the physicians as a group;

+- d. the physicians may, at the option of each physician, agree to be bound by the terms and conditions negotiated by the joint negotiation representative; and - e. when communicating or negotiating with a joint negotiation representative, a carrier may offer different contractual terms or conditions to, or may contract with, individual independent physicians.

-6. The provisions of this act shall not apply to a health benefits or dental plan which is certified by the Commissioner of Human Services to the Attorney General as providing covered services exclusively or primarily to persons who are eligible for medical assistance under P.L.1968, c.413 (C.30:4D-1 et seq.), the Children's Health Care Coverage Program under P.L.1997, c.272 (C.30:4I-1 et seq.) or the FamilyCare Health Coverage Program under P.L.2000, c.71 (C.30:4J-1 et seq.).
+6. The provisions of this act shall not apply to a health benefits plan which is certified by the Commissioner of Human Services to the Attorney General as providing covered services primarily to persons who are eligible for medical assistance under P.L.1968, c.413 (C.30:4D-1 et seq.) or NJ FamilyCare under P.L.2005, c.156 (C.30:4J-10 et seq.).